Results from ...

 What are carbon credits?

-They are tradable certificates allowing the owner to emit equivalent amounts of carbon dioxide equivalent gases.
-In this case, each credit represents a reduction or removal of one tonne of carbon dioxide equivalent achieved by a project.
+Carbon credits are tradable certificates allowing the owner to emit equivalent amounts of carbon dioxide equivalent gases.
+Each credit represents a reduction or removal of one tonne of carbon dioxide equivalent achieved by a project.

 Where do these carbon credits come from?